doctea/drum2musocv/README.md

  - Tied notes, per-track or just for bass.  to do this do we just avoid sending note off for last note until new note has been sent..? off/always/random/pattern?

 ----

+# Feedback / Contributions

 Would love if people found a use for this, so if you are interested at all in this project then it would be great to hear from you!
+[Let me know](mailto:doctea@gmail.com) what you're interested in using the project for, what doesn't work, or any other questions or feedback you may have...